All Episodes

 These are costs affected by everyone.

-It affects the overall general economy, it affects society.
+It affects the overall general economy.

 These are costs we can reduce if we take action.

-And cap and trade allows industries to make decisions on how what new technologies they want to create.
+And cap and trade allows industries to make decisions on what new technologies they want to create.

 It gives an incentive for them.

-Well, that's the reason why one of the reasons why we have government is because there are costs from industries.
+Well, that's the reason why, one of the reasons why we have government is because there are costs from industries.

 Industries pollute.

-Now you want to reduce pollution because that cost is everybody pays that cost.
+Now, you want to reduce pollution because that cost is everybody pays that cost.

-That's why you have government to extend.
+That's why you have government to extent.

-And it's just a lot of people.
+And there's just a lot of things.

-But there is no different.
+But there is no difference.

 Well, I'm not urging we live in a nation like Somalia.